mroeckl/easymeter-session-extender/README.md

 3. **Why havn't I simply used the MSB-DSS IR interface on the top?** _It is sealed by my meter operator and I am not allowed to remove it._

+4. **Where can I find this nice mount for the Tibber Pulse IR which is shown on the photo?** _Here you go: [Tibber Pulse Fixation for Easymeter.](https://www.thingiverse.com/thing:6083117)_

 ## Disclaimer

 This is a personal project.
 Usage of the provided information is on your own risk.